Interactive Gantt Chart with AngularJS and dhtmlxGantt

 Last time we explained how to use dhtmlxScheduler with AngularJS, a popular JavaScript MVW framework.
 In this tutorial, we will guide you through adding an interactive Gantt chart to an AngularJS app using dhtmlxGantt. dhtmlxGantt is an open source (GPL) JavaScript library that draws attractive Gantt charts and provides a convenient way of project schedule visualization.

 UPDATE.
-New tutorial arrived: learn how to create a gantt chart with Angular 2 and dhtmlxGantt
+New tutorial arrived: learn how to create a Gantt chart with the Angular framework and dhtmlxGantt

 download gantt